 Anyway, we were chatting for a bit and unlike many of Match.com, did not mention babies within the first few sentences.

 “Oh you are from Ireland?
 I love the Irish accent”

 “Haha, yeah.
 I am from Ireland.
 I apparently have QUITE the Irish accent”

 We went for a drink in Covent Garden.
 My god, I love Covent Garden.
 A superb date place for all you Londoners.
 A strong recommendation from Brian.

 The date was going really well.
 She seemed sane and we had plenty of Irish things to talk about (Potatoes, The Famine, The Queen, 800 years of oppression, you know, the usual stuff).
 We got along very well and we had a smooch or two.

 The next day, it all went sour very quickly.
-We got the tube together in the morning and all seemed rosey.
+I had to collect something from a friend, very close to where she lived, so we met up.
 We were discussing where we should go on our next date.
 She received a text and she looked shocked.

 “Nah, I owe my ex boyfriend aload of money”

 “Yeah, like loads.
 He is a drug dealer.
 I was getting a lot of stuff that I assumed was free.
 But it wasn’t.
 And he is mad.
 More so now that we have broken up”